 Is Rice Good For Dogs?

-Benefits of Dogs Eating Rice
+Health Benefits of Rice For Dogs

-Furthermore, the starch in rice helps keep your dog’s bowels healthy, and since rice is low in sodium, it is ideal for dogs that have heart issues.
-Whole grain or brown rice is the best option as they are not processed.
+There are several key health benefits that rice provides.
+Rice is high in carbohydrates, a valuable source of energy, with very little sodium, cholesterol, or harmful fats.
+Rice is also rich in vitamins and minerals, including vitamin D, iron, fiber, niacin, riboflavin, and thiamine.
+Furthermore, the starch in rice helps keep your dogs’ bowels healthy, and since rice is low in sodium, it is ideal for dogs that have heart issues.
+Brown or wild rice is the best option as they are not processed.

 Adding Rice To Your Dog’s Diet

 The easiest way to add rice to your dogs’ diets is to mix rice with their dry or wet dog food.
 However, many dog owners are making their own pet food at home, from scratch, using rice as one of the main ingredients.
 You can cook meals for your dog using rice, sweet potato, lean meat, broccoli, and carrots.